isdlyusukeshimizu/portfolio/README.md

 In a production environment, a WSGI server should be used.
 There are also methods to use it in combination with an HTTP server such as Apache (Reverse Proxy).

-Examples of WSGI servers (refer to the above page for details):
+Examples of WSGI servers (refer to the above page for details)
-Gunicorn
+- Gunicorn
-Waitress
+- Waitress
-mod_wsgi
+- mod_wsgi
-uWSGI
+- uWSGI

 ## Reverse Proxy Configuration with Apache Server